rkp8000/mosquito_arena_my_code/visual_patterns/README.md

 Creating a pattern:
 To create a pattern, you have to specify the image you want at each XPOS and YPOS.
 The code that comes with the arena has some useful functions such as ShiftMatrix that help you create this.
 Check out the code for test_repeated_stripes_pattern.m for an example of how to do this.
 At the end of all this, you should have a 4D array called Pats that contains all your images and is indexed according to the description above.

+Check out test_repeated_stripes_various_numbers_pattern.m for an example of using YPOS to specify different sets of images.
+Here XPOS is the usual x-shift, but different YPOSs correspond to different numbers of stripes on the display.

 Once you have the Pats array, you have to bind it to a MATLAB struct called "pattern" and which contains some other meta information.

 The specific fields that "pattern" must have are: